daviddias/seshata/README.md

-**seshat** - Create your interactive API
+**seshata** - Create your interactive API
 ============

-**seshat** is a new way to document your API, without documenting anything at all!
+**seshata** is a new way to document your API, without documenting anything at all!
 Just let your users try it, live!

 #### It's simple, first you define all your API calls available